Getting to Stonehenge from Bath & The Best Stonehenge Tours

 Carer/Companion tickets are available free of charge for those that need them, and you can book these online or let them know on arrival that you have someone with you.
 You can book the free ticket online here, on the English Heritage website.
 When you goto this page, select the date + time you wish to visit.
 Then on the next page, select the number of paying adults + children, and then click on the “Access” button at the top of the list.
 Under this section you'll be able to add your free carer/companion ticket.

 The shuttlebus between the visitor centre and the Stonehenge monument has a ramp and space for a wheelchair or small mobility scooter.
-At the visitor centre there's disabled bays available for blue badge holders, and the car park is around 100 meters from the entrance to Stonehenge visitor centre.
-The visitor centre also has a changing place toilet (changing places are accessible toilet with adult-changing facilities) but this does require a RADAR scheme key so you might need to ask the staff for access.
+At the visitor centre there’s disabled bays available for blue badge holders, and the car park is around 100 meters from the entrance to Stonehenge visitor centre.

 For their full accessibility guide, visit the Stonehenge Access page on the English Heritage website.